VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 </summary>
 <div class="hx-p-4">

 Okay, it's not "trickery" per se, but `s% extra_heat` is in erg/g/s, and we tend to think of masses and luminosities in solar units.
 My recommendation is to not fight your instincts and just convert everything to cgs within the subroutine.
 So if you read in $\Delta M$ and $L_{\mathrm{extra}}$ in solar units, convert them to cgs units using `Lsun` and `Msun` (from the `const` module) before using them in the calculation.
-You can use the `const` module to get the solar mass and luminosity in cgs units, so you don't have to hardcode them.

 </div>
 </details>